carousel/flight-advisor/README.md

 Logging storage is present (logs directory)

+Following directories are not .gitignored due to nature of applications(demo):

+    logs
+    docs

 Salt is added to user credentials, but according to this SO thread, it is auto created by Spring: https://stackoverflow.com/questions/6832445/how-can-bcrypt-have-built-in-salts
     This can be be verified by looking at Spring BCrypt source code: